GrahamJoonsar/Word-Sorter/README.md

 # Word-Sorter
-A word sorter that uses a binary tree structure
+A word sorter that uses a binary tree structure.
+Written with C++.
+Can write to a file, and can reverse the sort.